lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

     The results of a join

-Note that the 'is_good_match' is a boolean whereas in the ADQL query above we selected good matches by filtering on 'truth.is_good_match = 1' .
+Note that the 'is_good_match' is of type boolean whereas in the ADQL query above we selected good matches by filtering on 'truth.is_good_match = 1' .
 With ADQL, the =0 (false) / =1 (true) syntax for booleans should be used.

 **Query the TAP service schema**
 Information about the LSST TAP schema can also be obtained via ADQL queries.
 The following query gets the names of all the available DP0.1 tables.